-I have devoted the last fifteen years to researching reproductive medicine with the support of the National Institute of Health (NIH), Stanford University and other academic centers and institutions.
-Over the past few years, I have had the privilege of learning about patients’ concerns directly, and through surveys and social media.
-I have also discussed with many IVF doctors how they counsel their patients about IVF success rates.
+In my past research role, I devoted more than fifteen years to researching reproductive medicine with the support of the National Institute of Health (NIH), Stanford University, the American Society of Reproductive Medicine (ASRM) and other academic centers and institutions.
+Over the past few years, as co-founder and CEO of Univfy, I have had the privilege of learning about the concerns of patients from them directly, and through providers, surveys and social media.
+Many fertility specialists have raised concerns about the challenges they face when counseling their patients about their IVF success rates.

-Doctors whom I’ve met have diligently compiled ART statistics and have provided the rates of treatment success and failure to patients with sincerity and honesty.
+Fertility specialists have diligently compiled ART (assisted reproductive technology) statistics and have provided the rates of treatment success and failure to patients with sincerity and honesty.
 However, most national online reporting of IVF success rates across clinics are designed for safety monitoring and quality assurance, and do not provide the level of personalization and accuracy necessary to support an individual’s decision-making.

-My research team, originally from Stanford University, has conducted studies with leading IVF clinics and has repeatedly demonstrated that analyses of a patient’s comprehensive health data can provide more accurate than conventional age-based estimates and can better distinguish patients with truly different probabilities of success.
+The Univfy research team has conducted studies with leading IVF clinics and has repeatedly demonstrated that analyses of a patient’s comprehensive health data is more accurate than conventional age-based estimates and can better distinguish patients with truly different probabilities of success.
 With prediction technology, we found that up to 60-80 percent of patients have different success rates than those estimated by age, and more than half of patients have a higher predicted probability of success than what is estimated by age.
-2, 3, 4,5
+1, 2, 3, 4

 We found that by the time a woman has experienced one failed IVF, her age contributes to only 40 percent of the IVF success prediction, while her health data, including data learned from her failed IVF (e.g. blood and ultrasound test results during IVF stimulation and embryo quality), contributes to 60 percent of the prediction.
 That means age-based estimates are no longer useful after a patient has had one IVF.
 Therefore, the key to saving women from a missed opportunity — or a slippery slope — is to illuminate the meaningful use of comprehensive health data and its predictive value when counseling patients faced with these tough decisions.
-3,4
+2,3

-Make no mistake about it: patients will continue to face tough decisions.
+Make no mistake about it: choosing a fertility treatment is not easy and paying for it can be challenging.
 But with dedication, scientific rigor and collaboration, we can help to empower patients to make better decisions with confidence.

-5. Although knowing an accurate and personalized prediction of IVF success (in terms of having a baby) is important, patients need to learn the information that is conveyed in a probability.
-For example, if a patient has 50% chance of having a baby with her first IVF treatment, that puts her within the top 40% of all women taking their first IVF treatment.1 While 50% chance is considered very high, there is still a 50% chance of not having a baby from her first IVF.
+4: Although knowing an accurate and personalized prediction of IVF success (in terms of having a baby) is important, patients need to learn the information that is conveyed in a probability.
+For example, if a patient has 50% chance of having a baby with her first IVF treatment, that puts her within the top 40% of all women taking their first IVF treatment.
+While 50% chance is considered very high, there is still a 50% chance of not having a baby from her first IVF.
 When the patient is deciding whether to go for her first IVF, she does not yet have IVF data that can inform her of her chances of success in the second or third IVF cycles, if needed.
 Therefore, it’s fair to assume that her chance of success in each of the first 3 cycles will be 50%, such that her chance of having a baby within the first 3 cycles will be 88%.
-However, after her first IVF – even if it has failed – she will be able to use her IVF data to best inform her of her chances of IVF success in subsequent cycles, rather than continue to rely on an assumption that was made before her IVF data became available.